Francesco Antonio Santori

-Francesco Antonio Santori (Arbërisht: Françesk Anton Santori or Ndon Santori; September 16, 1819 – September 7, 1894) was an Italian writer, poet and playwright of Arbëreshë descent.
+Francesco Antonio Santori (Arbërisht: Françesk Anton Santori or Ndon Santori; September 16, 1819 – September 7, 1894) was an Arbëresh writer, poet and playwright.
 His play Emira is considered to be the first original Albanian drama ever written.
 The main character is a young and innocent girl who becomes a victim.
-Albanian literature of that time does not present many female characters like Ermira.
+Albanian literature of that time does not present many female characters like Emira.

 Life

-Santori was born on September 16, 1819 in Santa Caterina Albanese, an Arbëreshë town in the province of Cosenza, modern southern Italy.
+Santori was born on September 16, 1819, in Santa Caterina Albanese, an Arbëreshë town in the province of Cosenza, modern southern Italy.
 In 1835 at the age of sixteen he decided to become a priest and started his training for priesthood.
 In 1843 he entered the Franciscan monastery of the Reformed Order in San Marco Argentano.
 In 1858 he unsuccessfully tried to found a monastery in Lattarico, and in 1860 he abandoned monastic life.

 He continued living in Santa Caterina Albanese, where he worked as a teacher and a vendor of a spinning jenny he had constructed.
 In 1885 he was assigned as priest in San Giacomo di Cerzeto, a village of Cerzeto where he worked until his death on September 7, 1894.

 Work

 During his life Santori wrote poetry, novels, plays and short stories.
 He also adapted 112 of Aesop's Fables and wrote an Albanian grammar book.
 Santori wrote and finished his first poetry, titled Canzoniere Albanese (Albanian Songbook) in the 1830s and published it in 1846.
 Canzoniere Albanese is a long lyric poem dedicated to love and nature.
 The poem was influenced by Girolamo de Rada's Song of Milosao.
-In 1848 he composed a hymn in Albanian titled Valle haresë madhe (Dance of great joy), published on February 23, 1848 in De Rada's journal L'Albanese d'Italia (The Albanian of Italy).
+In 1848 he composed a hymn in Albanian titled Valle haresë madhe (Dance of great joy), published on February 23, 1848, in De Rada's journal L'Albanese d'Italia (The Albanian of Italy).

 In 1848 his bilingual political poem Il prigionero politico (The political prisoner) written in Albanian and Italian was published in Naples.
 The poem recounts the changes of the life of a persecuted family during the revolutions of 1848 in the Italian states.
 During his years in the monastery of the Reformed Order in Cerzeto he wrote two religious works.
 The first work is a religious verse titled Rozhaari i S. Myriis Virgkiyry (Rosary of Virgin Mary, written in Albanian and published in 1849 in Cosenza.
 The second one is a 230-page collection of prayers, religious texts and translations of religious songs titled Kryshten i shyityruory (The Sanctified Christian) published in 1855 in Naples.
 The Sanctified Christian contains parts of Cuneus Prophetarum published in 1685 and written by Pjetër Bogdani, one of the most important writers of early Albanian literature.
 Santori included excerpts of Cuneus Prophetarum in his book to symbolize the continuity of Albanian religious literature.